cortex-lab/phy/design/merge-view-architecture.md

 In Normal mode, effective membership is Cluster plus Similarity membership.
 In Merge mode, it is Merge plus Similarity membership. `presentation_order` is the ordered unique list emitted to scientific views.
-The Supervisor separately retains the workflow tables' color-slot order.
+The Supervisor separately retains the cross-view color-slot order.

 ### 4.3 Merge session